Bongokuhle Hlongwane

-Bongokuhle "Bongi" Hlongwane (born 20 June 2000) is a South African professional soccer player who plays as a forward for Major League Soccer club Minnesota United and the South African national team.
+Bongokuhle "Bongi" Hlongwane (born 20 June 2000) is a South African professional soccer player who plays as a forward for Major League Soccer club Minnesota United and the South Africa national team.

 Club career

 Maritzburg United

 Hlongwane grew up in Nxamalala studying at Umthoqotho High School, Sweetwaters, Pietermaritzburg and played for Nxamalala Fast XI in the SAFA Regional League before joining Maritzburg United's academy.
 He made his debut for the club in a 1–0 defeat to Orlando Pirates in April 2019 and scored his first goal for the club a month later against Tshakhuma Tsha Madzivhandila in the relegation play-offs.
 He was nominated for the South African Premier Division Young Player of the Season award for the 2020–21 campaign.
 In July 2021, he signed a new one-year contract with the club.

 Minnesota United

 On 5 January 2022, MLS club Minnesota United announced the signing of Hlongwane to a three-year contract with a one-year club option.